cnelson20/cjnsh/README.md

 - Quote handling (and within them newlines)
 - Replacement of ~ with home directory
 - Pipe
-- Redirection into a file
+- Redirection to, from files

 - user, directory printout at prompt

 ## To Do
-- Redirection from a file
 - Removing the backslash from escaped characters

 ## Function List